 HEALTH BEGINS IN YOUTH

 Kids In Nutrition (KIN) empowers the younger generation to lead healthy and sustainable lives through nutrition and food sustainability education.
-Early food literacy education has a tremendous downstream effect on carrying healthy and sustainable dietary habits into adulthood, thus building a foundation for:
+Recognizing that children develop lifelong habits by the age of nine, KIN's mission is to enhance nutrition and food systems knowledge and inspire positive food preferences during their formative years.
+Our primary focus is on marginalized communities, where educational and health disparities in low-income areas contribute to a disproportionate risk of chronic diseases. arly food literacy plays a pivotal role in instilling healthy and sustainable dietary habits that carry into adulthood, thus building a foundation for:

 Chronic Disease Prevention

 By mobilizing existing local community resources and spearheading grassroots change, we empower individuals to be part of a movement that will directly impact themselves, their peers, and future generations.